nadiarskyyy/nadiarskyyy/README.md

 ## 🎉 Fun Facts About Me
 - 🦄 Sometimes overthinker, sometimes random
-- 🎵 Can sing soprano & alto (depends on the vibe 🎤)
+- 🎵 Finds inspiration in music while working
 - 🤓 INTP-T, but secretly also vibes like INFJ
-- 📖 Fan of YLAB comics
+- ☕ Can code late into the night fueled by coffee
 - 💡 Believe that tech should help people, not replace them

 ---